 - Shared elements: Countries often share similar intangible cultural elements given the historical links and the movements of people from one country to another, and Singapore is no exception.
 The inventory will include elements that can be found in Singapore as well as other countries although it will highlight the unique features of how these elements are expressed and/or practised in Singapore, and show how they have evolved or adapted to suit our local context over time.

 Share with Us

-To help us grow the inventory and enrich its contents, we would like to invite you to review the intangible cultural heritage elements in the inventory and propose elements which have not been included in the inventory.
+To help us grow the inventory, we would like to invite you to review the intangible cultural heritage elements in the inventory and identify additional elements to be included into the inventory.

 We would also like to seek your assistance to contribute information and other resources (including articles, photographs, videos, contacts of practitioners etc.) to existing elements in the inventory by clicking on the following link: https://oursgheritage.sg/share-with-us-inventory-of-ich

 What happens to my contribution after I submit?

 After your contribution is received by NHB, we will conduct the necessary research to verify the information and uncover more information about the intangible cultural heritage element.
 We may contact you if we require further clarifications.

 The development of the inventory is an ongoing process.
 A suggested intangible cultural heritage element that has not been included does not mean that it is not important.
 It may require further research, documentation and review before it is included, and this will take some time.
 For example, oral history interviews with practitioners may need to be conducted, to document their personal experiences with their consent.
 We may also consult experts for their views on the element to be included into the inventory.